FOREX-Dollar falls, riskier currencies rally on virus lockdown hopes

 The dollar lost ground on Tuesday as riskier currencies rebounded on tentative hopes that lockdowns may be slowing the spread of the coronavirus in some countries.
 Bets that the world's biggest crude producers may cut supply to support oil prices also boosted market sentiment.

-"We need some time for this to settle...
-I think what we are seeing is a bit of reversion - a correction from exaggerating selling.
+"We need some time for this to settle ...
+I think what we are seeing is a bit of mean reversion - a correction from exaggerated selling.
 We are in that process."
 Dollar borrowing costs in swap markets have retreated, with swap rates against the euro and pound falling to their lowest levels in more than a decade this week.

 Oil also rose on Tuesday amid hope that oil producers will agree to cut output in the face of crushed demand due to the coronavirus pandemic.
-Commodities-exposed currencies including the Norwegian crown, Australian dollar and South African rand rallied particularly strongly, all up more than 1% on the day.
+Commodities-exposed currencies including the Norwegian crown and South African rand rallied particularly strongly, both up more than 2% on the day.
+The Norwegian crown hit a fresh three-week high versus the dollar, at 10.4612 crowns per dollar.

+The Australian dollar was last up 1.5%.
+The Reserve Bank of Australia kept policy on hold at a meeting overnight after it already slashed interest rates and embarked on quantitative easing.
 Those currencies were battered last month when investors dumped them for the safety of the U.S. dollar.
-The Reserve Bank of Australia kept policy on hold at a meeting overnight after it already slashed interest rates and embarked on quantitative easing.

 "With evidence continuing to build that the lockdowns are proving effective at slowing the spread of COVID-19, market participants' focus is beginning to shift to when and how the lockdowns could be eased," analysts at MUFG said in a note.